airflow-helm/charts/charts/airflow/docs/faq/configuration/airflow-plugins.md

     example==1.0.0
 ```

-After building and tagging your Dockerfile as `MY_REPO:MY_TAG`, you may use it with the chart by specifying `airflow.image.*`:
+You might then build and tag this Dockerfile as `MY_REPO:MY_TAG`.

+The following values tell the chart to use the `MY_REPO:MY_TAG` container image:

 ```yaml
 airflow: